-During this weeks' meeting, the Commission will begin the review of the attached document which includes the Petition and Attachments A, A5, D, & E3.
-As completed, the sections will revert to a working Draft document that will only be finalized at the time of submittal to the LBC.
+During this weeks' meeting, the Commission will recess into work session to the review of the attached document, which includes the Petition and Attachments A, A5, D, & E3.
+Once the review is completed, the sections will revert to a working Draft document that will only be finalized at the time of submittal to the LBC.